sunniesnow/sunniesnow/help.md

 The default values of the following settings are dependent on your device.
 Actually, the screen resolution of your screen.
+Sometimes you may find that the default values are too large for the game to run smoothly
+(this is due to the poor graphical performance of the browser, especially on mobile devices), so you may want to set them to smaller values to have better experience.

 ##### Width